zesk/build/docs/tools/documentation.md

 - `file` - Required.
 File in which the function is defined
 - `function` - Required.
 The function name which is defined in `file`
 - `template` - Required.
 A markdown template to use to map values.
-Post-processed with `markdown_removeUnfinishedSections`

 #### Exit codes